Lemon Curd Cake

 Let Me Know What You Think!

-If you make this lemon curd cake recipe, I’d love to hear what you think of it!
+If you make this lemon curd cake recipe, I’d love to hear what you think!
 Let me know by leaving a rating and comment below.

 Tag me @chelsweets and use #chelsweets if you share on social media so that I can see your amazing creations.